Utz Brands (NYSE:UTZ) Updates FY 2021 Earnings Guidance

-Utz Brands (NYSE:UTZ) last issued its quarterly earnings data on Wednesday, May 12th.
+Utz Brands (NYSE:UTZ) last posted its quarterly earnings results on Wednesday, May 12th.
 The company reported $0.13 earnings per share for the quarter, missing the consensus estimate of $0.14 by ($0.01).
 The business had revenue of $269.20 million for the quarter, compared to analyst estimates of $273.72 million.
-The firm’s revenue was up 18.0% on a year-over-year basis.
-Analysts forecast that Utz Brands will post 0.38 EPS for the current year.
+The firm’s quarterly revenue was up 18.0% compared to the same quarter last year.
+As a group, research analysts anticipate that Utz Brands will post 0.38 EPS for the current year.

-A number of research firms recently issued reports on UTZ.
-Truist Securities began coverage on shares of Utz Brands in a research report on Monday, March 29th.
+Several equities analysts have recently commented on the stock.
+Stephens raised shares of Utz Brands from an equal weight rating to an overweight rating in a research note on Friday, May 14th.
+Credit Suisse Group upped their price objective on shares of Utz Brands from $22.00 to $25.00 and gave the company an outperform rating in a research note on Wednesday, January 20th.
+Piper Sandler upped their price objective on shares of Utz Brands from $25.00 to $28.00 and gave the company an overweight rating in a research note on Wednesday, February 24th.
+Truist assumed coverage on shares of Utz Brands in a research note on Tuesday, March 23rd.
 They set a hold rating and a $25.00 price objective for the company.
-Stephens raised shares of Utz Brands from an equal weight rating to an overweight rating in a report on Friday.
-Barclays reissued a buy rating and set a $26.00 target price on shares of Utz Brands in a report on Sunday, January 17th.
-DA Davidson boosted their target price on shares of Utz Brands from $24.00 to $26.00 and gave the stock a neutral rating in a report on Monday, March 22nd.
-Finally, Zacks Investment Research lowered shares of Utz Brands from a buy rating to a hold rating in a report on Tuesday, April 20th.
-Five investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Utz Brands presently has a consensus rating of Buy and a consensus price target of $26.13.
+Finally, Citigroup lowered their price objective on shares of Utz Brands from $30.00 to $28.00 and set a buy rating for the company in a research note on Friday, May 14th.
+Five investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus target price of $26.13.

 Utz Brands, Inc manufacturers, markets, and distributes snacking products in the United States.
 It offers a range of salty snacks, including potato chips, pretzels, cheese snacks, veggie snacks, pork skins, pub/party mixes, and other snacks under the Utz, Zapp's, ON THE BORDER, Golden Flake, Good Health, Boulder Canyon, Hawaiian, and TORTIYAHS brands.